openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

   * `name`: OPTIONAL.
 String value of a display name for the Credential Issuer.
   * `locale`: OPTIONAL.
 String value that identifies the language of this object represented as a language tag taken from values defined in BCP47 [@!RFC5646].
 There MUST be only one object with the same language identifier

-#### Supported Credentials Object {#credential-metadata-object}
+#### Objects comprising `credentials_supported` parameter{#credential-metadata-object}

-This section defines the structure of the objects that appear in the `credentials_supported` metadata element.
+This section defines the structure of the objects that appear in the `credentials_supported` metadata parameter.

 * `format`: REQUIRED.
 A JSON string identifying the format of this credential, e.g. `jwt_vc_json` or `ldp_vc`.
-Depending on the format value, the Supported Credentials Object contains further elements defining the type and (optionally) particular claims the credential may contain, and information how to display the credential. (#format_profiles) defines Credential Format Profiles introduced by this specification.
+Depending on the format value, the object contains further elements defining the type and (optionally) particular claims the credential may contain, and information how to display the credential. (#format_profiles) defines Credential Format Profiles introduced by this specification.
 * `id`: OPTIONAL.
-A JSON string identifying the respective Supported Credentials Object.
+A JSON string identifying the respective object.
 The value MUST be unique across all `credentials_supported` entries in the Credential Issuer Metadata.
 * `cryptographic_binding_methods_supported`: OPTIONAL.
 Array of case sensitive strings that identify how the Credential is bound to the identifier of the End-User who possesses the Credential as defined in (#credential-binding).
 Support for keys in JWK format [@!RFC7517] is indicated by the value `jwk`.
 Support for keys expressed as a COSE Key object [@!RFC8152] (for example, used in [@!ISO.18013-5]) is indicated by the value `cose_key`.
 When Cryptographic Binding Method is a DID, valid values MUST be a `did:` prefix followed by a method-name using a syntax as defined in Section 3.1 of [@!DID-Core], but without a `:`and method-specific-id.
 For example, support for the DID method with a method-name "example" would be represented by `did:example`.
 Support for all DID methods listed in Section 13 of [@DID_Specification_Registries] is indicated by sending a DID without any method-name.

 * `cryptographic_suites_supported`: OPTIONAL.
 Array of case sensitive strings that identify the cryptographic suites that are supported for the `cryptographic_binding_methods_supported`.
 Cryptosuites for Credentials in `jwt_vc` format should use algorithm names defined in [IANA JOSE Algorithms Registry](https://www.iana.org/assignments/jose/jose.xhtml#web-signature-encryption-algorithms).
 Cryptosuites for Credentials in `ldp_vc` format should use signature suites names defined in [Linked Data Cryptographic Suite Registry](https://w3c-ccg.github.io/ld-cryptosuite-registry/).